 - Company profits tax is 10%

-- No wealth, gift, or inheritance taxes
+- There are no wealth, gift, or inheritance taxes

 - Capital gains tax on real estate is 0-15%

 Despite the relatively low tax rates, the quality of life in Andorra is quite comfortable.
-The government delivers great services and programs without a high tax rate on citizens.
+The government delivers great services and programs without imposing a high tax rate on citizens.
 The result is a happy, healthy population that feels they are not unfairly taxed, which makes for a very progressive citizenry.

 So what makes Andorra’s healthcare so great?
 Known as CASS (Caixa Andorrana de Seguretat Social), the system covers the bulk of every individual’s healthcare costs.
 Additionally, should you find yourself in nearby France, Spain, or Portugal with an unexpected medical cost, these are typically also covered.
 All you have to do is notify CASS of your travels.

-Typical coverage typically includes:
+Coverage typically includes: